Isa-AcTiEw/VehicleSg_Website_S10257760_S10257808/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [lottieAnimation](https://lottiefiles.com/)
-  **The project uses lottieAnimation js and css files for embeding lottie animations to our website
+  **The project uses lottieAnimation js and css files for embeding lottie animations to our website**

 - [leafletJs](https://leafletjs.com/)
-  **This project utilises leaflet js library for building maps as well as adding markers on the map from long and lat coordinates
+  **This project utilises leaflet js library for building maps as well as adding markers on the map from long and lat coordinates**

 - [OneMap](https://www.onemap.gov.sg/apidocs/)
-  **Project utilises leaflet js tiles from OneMap servers via a Content Delivery Network for the map of Singapore
+  **Project utilises leaflet js tiles from OneMap servers via a Content Delivery Network for the map of Singapore**

 ### Data Files used
 [HDBCarparksInfo](https://beta.data.gov.sg/datasets/d_23f946fa557947f93a8043bbef41dd09/view)
-**Project utilises the hdbCarparks csv information to retrive corresponding carparks and link to CarparkAvailabilityAPI
+**Project utilises the hdbCarparks csv information to retrive corresponding carparks and link to CarparkAvailabilityAPI**

 ### API's Used

+- CarparkAvailability API from [Data sg](https://beta.data.gov.sg/collections/85/view) for CarparkAvailability Feature
+- TrafficImages API from [Data sg](https://beta.data.gov.sg/collections/354/view) for CheckPoint conditions and Traffic Conditions feature
+- Tom Tom Traffic Flow API from [TomTom Developers](https://developer.tomtom.com/traffic-api/documentation/traffic-flow/traffic-flow-service)
+  **To retrieve the raster tiles within a long lat boundary to display accurate traffic flow information speed of traffic**
+- OneMap RetrieveThemes API from [OneMap](https://www.onemap.gov.sg/apidocs/apidocs/#getAllThemeInfo)
+  **For mapping the police cameras location on the map in the traffic conditions page**
+- OneMap Authentication API from [OneMap] ()